remoteinterview/zero/README.md

 All under a single project folder as a single web application.

-**Improved Error Handling**: Each endpoints run in their own process.
+**Improved Error Handling**: Each endpoint run in their own process.
 So if `/api/login` crashes for some reason, it doesn't affect `/chatroom` page or `/api/chat` API.
 Crashed endpoints are restarted automatically when the next user visits them.

 ## Installation